EtLasso/Snake/README.md

-To start the program named Snake, which is hosted on GitHub, follow these steps:
+To start the program named Snake v0.6, which is hosted on GitHub, follow these steps:

     Clone the repository to your local machine using the URL from GitHub: